• Skip to main content

 Electro-Muscle Stimulator

-Electro-muscle stimulators (EMS) have been around since the 1950s, but it was only in 1973 that the United States and other Western countries have learned of it when Dr. Yaakov Kots presented a paper at Concordia University in Montreal.
+Electro-muscle stimulators (EMS) have been around since the 1950s, but it was only in 1973 that the United States and other Western countries learned of it when Dr. Yaakov Kots presented a paper at Concordia University in Montreal.
 It was a paper that talked about the massive potential of EMS to alleviate pain and enhance strength.
 EMS devices are lightweight and portable.

 If you use one for your feet, it will send electrical signals through electrode pads.
 Your feet’s nerves and muscles will be stimulated, and that stimulation demands a significant amount of energy.
 Because of this, the surrounding fat cells in your feet are burned for energy.